PRAJUN-V/Rapidious-Full-Stack-Assignment/documentation.md

         -> pip install python-dotenv
 - Installed pandas to extract data from csv file downloaded from Kaggle.
         -> pip install pandas
-- Installed the OpenSearch Python Client: You can use the official OpenSearch Python client using pip.
-        -> pip install opensearch-py
-- Added OpenSearch Configuration in settings.py file.
 - Created a django app named test_app for testing purpose.
 - Django restframework setup.
         -> pip install djangorestframework django-cors-headers
 - Created custom user model to use email field instead of username field.
         -> pip install django-use-email-as-username
+- Created an app named opensearch_util for the purpose of using opensearch.
+- Installed the OpenSearch Python Client: You can use the official OpenSearch Python client using pip.
+        -> pip install opensearch-py
+- Added OpenSearch Configuration in settings.py file.
+- Created views and urls for opensearch and tested it(Working✔).

 OpenSearch